alexliesenfeld/health/README.md

 ### Example

-The example below shows a configuration that adds
+The example below shows a configuration that adds the following two listeners:

-- a status listener to a check that will be called whenever the status of the check changes (e.g. from "up" to "down"), and
+- a status listener to a check that will be called whenever the status of the check changes (e.g., from "up" to "down"),
 - an overall system status listener, that will be called whenever the overall system status changes.

 ```go